-Insulin Resistance leads to many deadly ailments such as Heart Attack, Alzheimer's Dementia, Cancer, Kidney Disease, Stroke, Gout, Obesity, and Diabetes to name the most serious illnesses.
-Obesity and Diabetes alone will continue progressing and cause lower back pain, joint pain, amputation, blindness, and slow healing wounds.
+Insulin resistance leads to many potentially deadly health issues, such as a heart attack, Alzheimer's Disease, cancer, kidney disease, stroke, gout, obesity and diabetes.
+Obesity and diabetes alone will continue progressing and cause lower back pain, joint pain, amputation, blindness and slow-healing wounds.

-Fitness – Basically, you have to get moving more and burning some calories.
-Walking, biking, calisthenics or some form of resistance training.
-Adding fitness can start as easily as walking 10-15 minutes after every meal or actually going to a fitness center and doing a 15–20 minute circuit followed by a light cardio workout.
+Fitness: You have to move more and burn calories through walking, biking, calisthenics or some form of resistance training.
+Adding fitness can start as easily as walking 10-15 minutes after every meal or going to a fitness center and doing a 15- to 20-minute circuit, followed by a light cardio workout.
 See ideas at Circuit Training and Cardio and Resistance Training.

-Nutrition Recommendations – Too many try to starve themselves only to find themselves quickly losing and gaining even more weight back within months.
-Also, if you are restricting calories you very well could be neglecting your health and missing out on essential nutrients.
-All calories are NOT the same and your body will process them differently.
-Your body processes carbohydrates differently than it does with fat and protein.
-You have to be more detail oriented with your food planning and focus on limiting / eliminating simple carbohydrates (sugars, breads, grains) from your diet and focus on lean meats, complex carbohydrates, and limit the fats to only the good fats (mono- and poly-unsaturated fats).
-Remember – NOT ALL CALORIES ARE EQUAL.
+Nutrition recommendations: Too many try to starve themselves, only to find themselves quickly losing and gaining even more weight back within months.
+Also, if you are restricting calories, you could be neglecting your health and missing out on essential nutrients.
+All calories are not the same, and your body will process them differently.
+You have to be more detail oriented with your food planning and focus on limiting or eliminating simple carbohydrates (sugars, breads, grains) from your diet and focus on lean meats, complex carbohydrates and good fats (mono- and poly-unsaturated fats).

 Some suggested reading for diet ideas, recipes, and background on the problems with the typical modern American diet can be found in the following book:

-Stress – Relax and breathe DEEP.
-Every time in your day when you feel stressed / anxious – stop and take five deep breaths.
-Breathing is one of the most basic and natural methods to help you reduce stress.
-In fact, all the same treatments to relieve Insulin Resistance will help you reduce stress: Nutrition, Fitness, and Sleep.
-Reducing stress in our lives is a tough prescription to follow because stress is everywhere – at home, work, on the way to work, EVERYWHERE.
-It is how you deal with stress is the key.
-Reducing caffeine, nicotine, and alcohol will help you nutritionally deal with stress but so will eating natural foods high in protein and amino acids.
+Reducing stress in our lives is a tough prescription to follow because stress is everywhere.
+It is how you deal with it that is the key.
+Reducing caffeine, nicotine and alcohol will help you nutritionally deal with stress, but so will eating natural foods high in protein and amino acids.
 See De-stressing Ideas for more tips.

-Sleep Helps with Both Stress and Fitness Recovery: Black out your room.
-No LED lights from alarm clocks, fire alarms, TV's etc. Do not watch TV or check email for at least 1 hour before bed.
-Go to bed early, get 8– 9 hrs of sleep OPTIMALLY.
-You should wake up without an alarm, feeling refreshed.
-This will help you in SO many areas of your life.
-It is our natural recovery / stress reducing tool.
+Sleep helps with stress and fitness recovery: Black out your room.
+No LED lights from alarm clocks, fire alarms, TV's, etc. Do not watch TV or check email for at least one hour before bed.
+Go to bed early and get eight to nine hours of sleep optimally.

-As you can see the effects of nutrition, fitness, sleep, and stress mitigation is critical to how you not only perform physically, but it is THE roadmap to creating a lifestyle change to help prevent the horrible degenerative diseases associated with Insulin Resistance.
-To see if you are insulin resistant, take your current Triglycerides and divide by your HDL number.
-If that number is great than 3.5 – you are insulin resistant.
+To see whether you are insulin resistant, take your current triglycerides and divide by your HDL number.
+If that number is greater than 3.5, you are insulin resistant.
 Find out more on Health Screening scores.